waimea-dt/flask-project/README.md

 This is a simple [Flask web app](https://flask.palletsprojects.com/) project, built using [Python](https://www.python.org/), that using a [SQLite database](https://sqlite.org/), and [Jinja2 templates](https://jinja.palletsprojects.com/templates/).
 Basic styling is handled by [PicoCSS](https://picocss.com/).

-See the [docs folder](docs), hosted as a Pages site [here](https://waimea-cpy.github.io/flask--by-the-book/) for a quick-start and guides to usage.
+See the [docs folder](docs), hosted as a [GH Pages site](https://waimea-dt.github.io/flask-project/) for a quick-start and guides to usage.

 ## Project Structure